Cobbcode/GPStutorial/index.md

-This is a quick guide to extracting and cleaning the mongoose GPS data in Windows.
+This is a quick guide to extract the mongoose GPS data using GPSBabel.
+I've also provided some code for the first few data cleaning steps.
+The rest is available - just need to get around to adding it to here!

 # Using GPSBabel to convert the map files